 Longtime readers know that we offer a series of free books for Adobe software with over 30 different titles that anyone can download on how to best use the different major products… These books are very popular and well-received.

 But since Adobe software is all about creating, for a long time there was a missing part: a collection of free books simply about building your creativity – something that everyone in the world can use and benefit from… So here is that set!
 You can legally download and use the six PDF e-books below to inspire your own creative process and help improve your work, no matter what you do in life.
 They are (in our view) all easy, enjoyable, and enriching reads.

 Book #1: The Creative Aid Handbook (142 Pages)

 Co-creators Richard Tapp and Nicole Smith of Kooroo Kooroo rightly describe The Creative Aid Handbook as a outside-of-the-box resource to get your creative juices flowing: “We wrote, designed, and illustrated a book featuring unusual tips to nurture your creative well-being, boost your creative intellect and foster internal inspiration.
 Meant to serve as a mini-resource for your creative projects and food for your creative thoughts.
 We’ve included our own valuable references and resources we know and trust as a means to help you get your projects done.
 We want to give you the creative push from a direction you may not have thought of, be it informative, inspirational, or simply entertaining.”

 And included with this must-have volume for creatives is free companion artwork you can download as well (in AI format): “In keeping with our principles and an open-source ideology, all of the art featured, plus extra concept work for this book is downloadable in vector (.AI) format.
-This means you are free to download, keep, re-use and alter all art for whatever creative needs, purposes or endeavors you may have.
-This is a continuously evolving ebook with updates on what we’ve learned along the way while working to complete our own projects.”
+This means you are free to download, keep, re-use and alter all art for whatever creative needs, purposes or endeavors you may have.”